-The Explosion Craters & Crater Lakes of Western Uganda
+The Scenic Explosion Craters & Crater Lakes of Western Uganda

-Explore the Explosion Crater Lakes and Explosion Craters in Uganda
+Explore the Explosion Crater Lakes and Explosion Craters in Uganda-Stunning Scenery

-Western Uganda is home to some of the Best Places to see the Explosion Crater Lakes and Explosion Craters found along the Crater Lake Trail which takes in Kibale Forest Park, Queen Elizabeth Park and the Foothills of the Rwenzori Mountains.
+Discover Scenic Uganda and the Explosion Crater Lakes and Explosion Craters in Uganda- Western Uganda is home to some of the Best Places to see the Explosion Crater Lakes and Explosion Craters found along what we call the Explosion Crater Lake Trail.

-Even in local Folklore of Western Uganda the stories of some of the crater lakes are told and one crater at Fort Portal – Kasesankarange means – spewer of roasted material.
-The crater lakes are extinct however a few of them – have molten lava just 10 to kilometers beneath them and could explode again – most likely not while you are on Safari in Uganda.
+Even in local Folklore and Legends of Western Uganda, there are tales about some of the crater lakes that are still told today.
+One crater at Fort Portal – Kasesankarange means, the spewer of roasted material.
+The crater lakes are extinct today.
+However, a few of them have molten lava just 10 to kilometers beneath them and could explode again in the future.
+Most likely, not something that will happen while you are on Safari in Uganda with us.

-Explosion Craters did not build cones as Volcanoes do – they simply blew ash and rock far and wide – today there are these incredibly, beautiful lakes-, some of which still have a certain sulfur smell in their water.
-Some offer great places for swimming, viewpoints and nature trails that one can hike surrounded by monkeys, tropical birds, and magnificent sights.
+The Explosion Craters did not build cones as Volcanoes do.
+Instead, they blew ash and rock far and wide.
+Today there are these incredible, beautiful lakes, some of which still have a particular sulfur smell in their water.
+Some offer great places for swimming, viewpoints, and nature trails that one can hike surrounded by monkeys, tropical birds, and magnificent sights.

-When you are looking down one of Uganda’s crater lakes – framed by grasslands, green forest, farms – one does not realize that these beautiful lakes were places out of which the earth exploded forth in a most violent ways.
+When you are looking down one of Uganda’s crater lakes – framed by grasslands, green forest, farms – one does not realize that these beautiful lakes were places out of which the earth exploded forth most powerfully.

 Where do you find the Explosion Crater Lakes and Explosion Craters in Uganda

 They are located north of the Mweya Peninsula and are the highest point of the park.
-There is the scenic Crater Drive – 27 kilometer where you see the beautiful crater lakes on your journey.
+There is the scenic Crater Drive – 27 kilometers where you see the beautiful crater lakes on your journey.
 There is not too much wildlife along the route, though Buffaloes and Elephants can be frequently seen.
-Be sure not to miss Lake Kitagata – the lake is fed by a salty hot springs – no appeal to wildlife but beautiful to behold.
-Along this route you have some beautiful panoramic views of the Western Rift Valley and its escarpments, the Rwenzori Mountains of the Moon, Lake George, Lake Edward and the natural Kazinga Cannel.
-Along this route you have the opportunity to visit Lake Katwe and its ancient salt works where you can take a tour that will benefit the local community.
+Be sure not to miss Lake Kitagata – the lake is fed by a salty hot spring – no appeal to wildlife but beautiful to behold.
+Along with this route, you have some stunning panoramic views of the Western Rift Valley and its escarpments, the Rwenzori Mountains of the Moon, Lake George, Lake Edward, and the natural Kazinga Channel.
+Along t with his route, you have the opportunity to visit Lake Katwe and its ancient salt works where you can take a tour that will benefit the local community.

-The Explosion Crater Lakes and Explosion Craters in Uganda are places to put on your must do list for your visit to Uganda – the beauty of these crater lakes are not something to be missed in Uganda – the are a delight to behold, great scenery but also provide great swimming, boating and some fishing opportunities…enjoy Uganda – the Pearl of Africa…
+The Explosion Crater Lakes and Explosion Craters in Uganda are places that should be on your must-do list during your visit to Uganda.
+The beauty of these crater lakes are not something to be missed – they are a delight to behold, magnificent scenery but also give great swimming, boating, and some fishing opportunities…enjoy Uganda – the Pearl of Africa.

-Contact us if you like to include Uganda’s Crater Lakes in your Safari with us.
+Contact us if you like to include Uganda’s Explosion Crater Lakes in your Safari with us.